Search on Google Scholar

 No online business survives for free.
 It costs some money to the website to be able to bring relevant and reliable to the public.
 That is to say that you must be giving some kind of financial return to them.

-What is been said here is that you should always try to find out how the source in question is making money so you can judge the quality of the information provided.
+What is being said here is that you should always try to find out how the source in question is making money so you can judge the quality of the information provided.
 For instance, a website which makes money selling iPhones will hardly speak ill of Apple and might not even tell you all the advantages of an Android device.

 So look for sources that are more likely to give you unbiased information about what you want, such as websites that support themselves by selling books or products unrelated to what they are writing.

-# Go for primary sources
+# Go to primary sources

 If you want to be sure that you get the real facts, you need to go for the primary sources.
 Because we don’t have much time to check anything, we tend to rely on curated content and believe in what they tell us to do.